But have you heard about PlayStation Vue? It’s another option to consider — and you don’t need a PlayStation console to use it.

-Programming saved to your DVR can be watched in and out of your home network, and you can fast-forward through commercials.
+DVR content can be watched in and out of your home network, and you can fast forward through commercials.

 What equipment do I need to get started?

 Like the other streaming services, PlayStation Vue requires a high-speed internet connection.
-However, as I mentioned earlier, a PlayStation console is NOT required to watch.
+However, as I mentioned earlier, a PlayStation console is NOT required to sign up.

 I used Google Chromecast to stream shows on my TV.
-Here are some of the other supported devices:
+Here’s a list of supported devices: